s1060046/kegg_genes_to_R/README.md

 ```
-load in dependencies and run the R script file in RStudio.
+load in dependencies and run the R script file "attach_gene_name_kegg.R" in RStudio.
 This will create a function called attach_gene_name_kegg.
 You can create an R data.frame with external gene names under gene_names column and the title of the Kegg pathway under Kegg which can be used in the downstream functional analysis.
 You will need the text file from the python script in the working directory

 ```{r, echo = TRUE, eval = TRUE, collapse = TRUE}